Homeownership Programs - 186-0205-20

 - To assess the effectiveness of MSHDA’s efforts in providing assistance to Michigan homeowners under the Hardest Hit Fund (HHF) programs.

-- To assess the effectiveness of MSHDA’s security and access controls over selected systems and shared drives.
+- To assess the effectiveness of MSHDA’s security and access controls over selected systems.

 ← Back to all work in progress